 3. Add Rest Days to Your Training Schedule

-If you’re working on your triceps two or three days a week, it’s recommended that you give yourself one or two days between chest, back, and arm exercises.
+If you’re performing long head triceps exercises two or three days a week, it’s recommended that you give yourself one or two days between chest, back, and arm exercises.

 Muscles repair, grow and strengthen during these rest periods.
 (3)